 A separate application will need to be submitted to the U.S. Department of Veterans Affairs to determine your eligibility.
 If you are eligible, you will receive a Certificate of Eligibility indicating you meet the requirements for Yellow Ribbon.
 Once you receive your Certificate of Eligibility, please forward a copy to the Office of Financial Aid.

 For more details on the program, visit the U.S. Department of Veterans Affairs.

 Other Veterans Educational Benefits

 If you qualify for other veterans educational benefits, please notify our office.
-You will need to complete W&L's Veterans Educational Benefits Request Form.
 You will also need to initiate the required paperwork with the U.S. Department of Veterans Affairs.